 - 1 1/2 teaspoons (1.25g) freshly grated cinnamon

 Adjust oven rack to middle position and preheat to 400°F (200°C).
 Combine butter, coconut oil, sugar, salt, baking powder, and vanilla in the bowl of a stand mixer fitted with the paddle attachment.
-Mix at low speed to combine gently, then increase to medium and beat until light and fluffy, about 5 minutes, although the exact timing will vary.
-Halfway through, pausing to scrape the bowl with a flexible spatula halfway through.
-With the mixer running, add egg and continue beating until smooth.
+Mix at low speed to combine, then increase to medium and beat until soft, fluffy, and pale, about 5 minutes, although the exact timing will vary.
+Halfway through, pausing to scrape the bowl and beater with a flexible spatula, and then resume mixing on medium speed.
+Add the egg and continue beating until smooth.
 Reduce speed to low, add flour, and mix to form a stiff dough.
-Divide into twenty-four 1 1/4-ounce (2-tablespoon; 30-ml) portions.

 Bake until the snickerdoodles begin to spread, about 5 minutes, then reduce temperature to 350°F (175°C).
 Continue baking until firm around the edges but steamy in the middle, about 6 minutes longer.
 Cool directly on half sheet pan until the crumb is set, about 8 minutes.
 Enjoy warm, or store in an airtight container for up to 3 days at room temperature.